repco-org/repco/doc/datamodel/RDDM.md

+_This document is a work in progress.
+In this case it is about a discussion process for the RDDM.
+It is not up to date, but it contains findings about the relations of the entities._

 # repco data model

 repco defines a data model for the exchange of community media.
 This represenation is developed to suit a number of domains: Podcasts, community radio and television, conference recordings, collections of cultural heritage, arts.